Chicago provides guidance on how to cite various forms of multimedia in section 14.161: Multimedia.

 "Most content on YouTube is created not by YouTube but by someone else, so the key to citing a YouTube video is to provide details for the item itself (by doing additional research if necessary).
 Then you can fill in the details related to YouTube (at the very least by including a URL)." - from Chicago Manual at How do I Cite a Youtube Video?

-For additional information on when to use quotation marks or italics in the titles of video and other recordings, please consult the Chicago Manual at 8.197: Recordings.
+For additional information on when to use quotation marks or italics in the titles of video and other recordings, see 8.191: Titles for Movies, Television, Radio, and Podcasts.

 Note